Naamloos/attacker-endpoints/README.md

 This list gets updated daily based on data gathered on naamloos.dev through a catch-all endpoint.
 This list may contain otherwise valid endpoints, for example when a mastodon server does not properly send their host.

-## Soon ™️
+## Soon™️
-At this moment, the list is not yet being populated.
-I want to automate this process by pushing an update daily.
-Data is being gathered with a catch-all on `naamloos.dev`.
+At the moment this list does not get auto-populated yet, but for the time being you can check out https://naamloos.dev/attacker-endpoints

+I'll update this readme when I get to implementing the automatic updating.

 ## Format
 The file `endpoints.json` contains a JSON array with objects that contain the following fields: